ai-models/transcribe-mp3/README.md

 7. **Normalization**: Normalizes the audio volume.
 8. **FLAC Conversion**: Converts audio files to FLAC format.
 9. **VCTK Normalization and Trimming**: Normalizes and trims VCTK audio files.
 This is if you are using samples from the original VCTK dataset.
-10. **Text Cleanup**: Cleans up the transcript text. (there is an update which uses openai, not included yet)
+10. **Text Cleanup**: Cleans up the transcript text. (didn't work well for me - there is an update which uses openai, not included yet)
 11. **Dataset Report**: Generates a report on the audio dataset.

 To use the pipeline, uncomment the desired function calls at the end of the script and provide the appropriate input and output directories.
 Each function corresponds to a specific operation.